Follow CBSMIAMI.COM: Facebook | Twitter

 At some point, the sailboat had come free from its mooring and caught another sailboat on fire behind a Fort Myers restaurant called Salty Sam’s.

 Petty Officer 2nd Class Justin Cravens, a crew member aboard a 45-foot Response Boat-Medium from Coast Guard Station Fort Myers Beach, Florida, responds to a sailboat explosion in Back Bay, Florida, Friday, Aug.
 5, 2016.
+The sailboat came free from its mooring and caught another sailboat on fire.
 (U.S. Coast Guard photo by Seaman Kerry Doris)

 When crews arrived, they rescued the 70-year old man who had minor burns.
 He was taken to a nearby hospital for treatment while crews worked to put out the blaze.